learn-co-curriculum/ruby-oo-fundamentals-instance-methods/README.md

 ## Objectives

-1. Learn what an instance method is.
+1. Describe an instance method.
 2. Call instance methods on an object.
 3. Build instance methods for an object.